Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 Professional Development Opportunities

-The TLC partners with the Office of the Vice President for Instruction to identify opportunities to bring impactful faculty enrichment and training to campusTwo examples of this include:
+The TLC partners with the CSI Office of the Vice President of Instruction to identify opportunities to bring impactful faculty enrichment and training to campusAn example of this includes:

 Dr. Natasha Jankowski